priyavrat-misra/personal-website/content/blog/generating-mazes.md

 #### Choosing the right Data Structure
 Now that the field has been laid, all that remains is to draw the maze.
 But first we need some data structure to hold information about the maze.
 Information like whether two cells are neighbors, whether there is a wall separating them and if they are neighbors then in which direction one is present to the next and so on.

-Maybe we can use a "graph" to represent the maze?
-Let's see, the cells can be nodes and if two cells are neighbors we can put an edge between them.
+The "graph" data structure seems like a good candidate, the cells can be vertices and if two cells are neighbors we can put an edge between them.
+But is it the right data structure for our use case?
+Let's see some of it's disadvantages.

+Consider the generated image above.
+It has around 576 cells, which means we need 576 vertices for this specific maze if we represent it as a graph.
+Let's say the vertices are implemented as structure objects with five integer fields (4 bytes each) to store the information mentioned earlier.
+So it will consume about 576 * 5 * 4 = 11520 bytes = 11.25 KiloBytes.
 #### Visiting Neighbors